Journal Entry Agent

-From sub-ledger trial balance to signed audit-ready close - SOX 404 + IAS 8 + ASC 250 deterministic, AICPA AU-C 240 fraud-risk testable, Big-4 inspection-ready.
+From sub-ledger trial balance to a signed, audit-ready close - deterministic under SOX 404, IAS 8 and ASC 250, and ready for Big-4 fraud-risk testing.

-The Agent recognises recurring entry patterns across 12-24 months of GL history (LLM suggestion only, never auto-post), calculates IFRS 15 revenue cut-off + IFRS 16 lease interest + IAS 21 / ASC 830 FX revaluation deterministically, applies ISA 320 materiality thresholds for routing, distinguishes manual top-side entries from system-generated entries for PCAOB AS 2401 fraud-risk visibility, enforces SOX 404 segregation-of-duties + four-eyes approval, captures the full evidence chain for Big-4 substantive testing (Deloitte ASM, PwC Halo, EY Helix, KPMG Clara), and locks the period only on CFO certification - with no generative AI in any posting decision, classification of error vs estimate change, or close-certification step.
+The Agent recognises recurring entry patterns across 12-24 months of GL history (as a suggestion only, never an auto-post), calculates IFRS 15 revenue cut-off, IFRS 16 lease interest and IAS 21 or ASC 830 FX revaluation deterministically, and applies ISA 320 materiality thresholds for routing.
+It distinguishes manual top-side entries from system-generated ones for PCAOB AS 2401 fraud-risk visibility, enforces SOX 404 segregation-of-duties and four-eyes approval, captures the full evidence chain for Big-4 substantive testing (Deloitte ASM, PwC Halo, EY Helix, KPMG Clara), and locks the period only on CFO certification.
+No generative AI touches any posting decision, the classification of an error versus an estimate change, or the close-certification step.

-Outcome: Period-end close compressed from 8-12 business days to 3-5 days for mid-market enterprises (500-2,000 monthly JEs) and from 15-20 days to 7-10 days for SOX-listed multinationals (5,000-50,000 monthly JEs across 30+ legal entities), 60-80% reduction in PCAOB AS 2401 substantive JE testing time through pre-extracted manual-entry populations, IAS 8 prior-period restatement risk reduced through deterministic cut-off + materiality controls, and SOX 404 material-weakness exposure cut by quantifiable controls evidence ready for inspection.
+Outcome: Period-end close compresses from 8-12 business days to 3-5 for mid-market enterprises (500-2,000 monthly JEs) and from 15-20 days to 7-10 for SOX-listed multinationals (5,000-50,000 monthly JEs across 30+ legal entities).
+PCAOB AS 2401 substantive JE testing time drops 60-80% through pre-extracted manual-entry populations, IAS 8 prior-period restatement risk falls through deterministic cut-off and materiality controls, and SOX 404 material-weakness exposure is cut by quantifiable controls evidence ready for inspection.

-The 14 deterministic steps span IFRS + US GAAP + UK FRS 102 close postings, SOX 404 ICFR, PCAOB AS 2401 fraud-risk testing, and ISA 320 materiality:
+The 14 deterministic steps span IFRS, US GAAP and UK FRS 102 close postings, SOX 404 ICFR, PCAOB AS 2401 fraud-risk testing and ISA 320 materiality:

 SOX 404 material-weakness disclosure on JE controls erodes 4-7% of share price - PCAOB inspections cite manual top-side entries as the most-tested fraud-risk indicator